frozenmosaic/action-track-app/README.md

 **App deployed at: https://hidden-mesa-35540.herokuapp.com/**

 Disclaimer: The prototype is meant to serve as a mock-up on a desktop screen.
-Back-end functions and display responsiveness were *not* implemented.
+Features and display responsiveness were *not* implemented.

-**Tech Stack**: ReactJS (via create-react-app), React-Router-DOM, Bootstrap (via ReactStrap), React-Table
+**Tech Stack**: ReactJS (bootstrapped via create-react-app), Redux, React-Router-DOM, Bootstrap

 # 2. Background